-Born and raised in Washington, D.C., Najya Williams is an undergraduate student at Harvard College in Cambridge, Massachusetts with a bachelor's degree in Sociology.
+Born and raised in Washington, D.C., Najya Williams is a graduate of Harvard College in Cambridge, Massachusetts with a bachelor's degree in Sociology.
 She is an alumna of School Without Walls High School and The George Washington University via the GW Early College Program.
 One of her research articles was published in Penn State Berks' Undergraduate Journal of Service Learning and Community-Based Research in January 2016.

 High school: School Without Walls Senior High School